FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 **Spread Factor**

 Spreading is a percentage factor that defines how a sound source will appear to spread out across speakers or virtual speakers.
-It is similar to _Aperture_ in its focussing effect but will translate differently across certain channel based speaker arrangements according to how many speakers are involved.
+It is similar to _Aperture_ in its focusing effect but will translate differently across certain channel based speaker arrangements according to how many speakers are involved.

 **Nearest Neighbours**

-This parameter is only available to a source, if the room it is simulated in has been specified to be using the _K Nearest Neighbour_ panning type (see section 5.64).
+This parameter is only available to a source, if the room it is simulated in has been specified to be using the [_K Nearest Neighbour_ panning type](5_Spatialisation_Technology_5_5_Panning_Algorithms?id=k-nearest-neighbour-knn).
 It sets a maximum limit to the number of speakers that the algorithm can use as neighbours in its search for speakers to activate in relation to a virtual source.
-On a 10 speaker setup, 1-10 % will be the closest speaker to source.
-11%-20% will be 2 and so forth.
+On a 10-speakers setup, 1-10 % will be the closest speaker to source.
+11%-20% will be 2, and so forth.